-In both of these cases, the decline in groundwater levels within the greater Paso Robles Basin overshadows the localized conditions of the Atascadero Basin.
+In both of these cases, the decline in groundwater levels within the greater Paso Robles Basin overshadows the localized and distinctly different conditions of the Atascadero Basin.
 By viewing both basins as a single basin, localized groundwater conditions in the Atascadero area are not able to be properly addressed because these localized conditions are not as basin-wide as the critical overdraft conditions that caused the Paso Robles Basin to be identified as being in critical overdraft.

-In order to comply with the requirements of the SGMA and its emphasis on the basin-level groundwater management, the property owners overlying the Atascadero Basin, in collaboration with the Templeton Community Services District, City of Atascadero, and Atascadero Mutual Water Company (collectively Atascadero Basin Stakeholders), are working together to develop a Groundwater Sustainability Agency (GSA) that will develop and implement a Groundwater Sustainability Plan (GSP) for the Atascadero Basin.
-As identified by the SGMA, the first step in this process includes establishing the Atascadero Basin as separate and independent from the Paso Robles Basin.
+In order to comply with the requirements of the SGMA and its emphasis on the basinlevel groundwater management, the property owners overlying the Atascadero Basin, in collaboration with the Templeton Community Services District, City of Atascadero, and Atascadero Mutual Water Company (collectively Atascadero Basin Stakeholders), are working together to develop a Groundwater Sustainability Agency (GSA) that will develop and implement a Groundwater Sustainability Plan (GSP) for the Atascadero Basin.
+The Atascadero GSA is intended to be a mutually beneficial collaboration of the Templeton Community Services District, City of Atascadero, City of Paso Robles, Atascadero Mutual Water Company, Walnut Hills Mutual Water Company, Santa Ysabel Mutual Water Company, and the County of San Luis Obispo (representing the landowners in the basin not served by a water purveyor).
+An important first step in this process includes establishing the Atascadero Basin as separate and independent from the Paso Robles Basin.